 We hope this guide to international shipping from the UK has helped you get started on your journey to growing your business globally.
-There is certainly a lot to think about.
-And it can seem like a challenge at the beginning.
-Remember, there are plenty of resources out there to help you.
-Our free whitepaper on rules for international shipping for one.
-Your shipping provider can also support you.
-They can help solve any problems you have.
-And answer any questions.
-They can also make sure you get the best deal for you and your business.
+There is certainly a lot to think about and it can seem like a challenge at the beginning.
+It’s OK to feel nervous – those kinds of emotions just mean you are more likely to pay attention to the details.

 Speaking of detail, we’ve got it all covered in our free whitepaper on rules for international shipping.
 We’ll give you the complete lowdown on the technical info that will result in smoother shipping processes.
 Plus the full lowdown on the services offered by the different carriers so you can make the right decision on which courier will provide the best support for your business.

 We’ll help you understand what your responsibilities are and how to mitigate risk as you explore these exciting new markets.
 In short, it’s everything you need to get started on your international shipping journey.